 Media services and the European Union

-In the context of the European Union the most significant is our participation in the Contact Committee for the Audiovisual Media Services Directive.
-The Contact Committee implements the directive and analyses the development of audiovisual media in member states as well as the need for further development of the directive.
+In the European Union context, during the EU Council presidency period, the most important issue is the renewal of the Audiovisual Media Services Directive.
+Participation in the liaison committee for the Audiovisual Media Services Directive is also significant.
+The liaison committee implements the directive and analyses the development of audiovisual media in Member States, as well as the needs for further developing the directive.

 Estonian Technical Surveillance Authority